Cloud providers¶

 ("CANADA-1", "US-1") |

-Regions known to support network-optimised environments |
+Regions known to support network-optimised environments. |

 object_storage_region |